gabriele-mastrapasqua/chcrypto/README.md

 #### Clickhouse
 we use those features to improve reading performance for those type of data:
-    - a Kafka engine table to connect and stream kafka dataset into a table in clickhouse automatically
+    - a Kafka engine table to connect and stream kafka dataset into a MergeTree table in clickhouse automatically
-    - a materialized view to load final transactions and improve performance for reading based on our use cases, in this example we need to index efficiently for `from` and `to` adresses for all on-chain transactions.
+    - a materialized view to load final transactions and improve performance for queries based on our use cases, in this example we need to index efficiently for `from` and `to` adresses for all on-chain transactions.

 ![ClickHouse](./screenshots/ch%20webui.png)